 REPRODUCTION IN THE HONEYBEE Honeybees also reproduce sexually as well as asexually.
 Each beehive contains many females and a few males or drones (Figure 2).
 Only one female is capable of reproduction.
 She is called the queen bee.
 The other females are called worker bees.
 They cannot reproduce.
 The queen bee mates with a drone of the hive and stores several hundred thousand of his sperms in her body.
 She uses these throughout her life for fertilising her eggs.
 You will be surprised to know that one queen bee lays three to four thousand eggs every day.
-She lays a total of about 500,000 eggs in her lifetime.
+She lays a total of about 5,00,000 eggs in her lifetime.
 Most of the eggs are fertilised, but she also lays some unfertilised eggs.
 The interesting part is that even unfertilised eggs develop fully into young bees.
 Can this be called asexual reproduction?
+Discuss this in your class.
+(5)

-(5) Another interesting fact is that fertilised eggs develop into females while unfertilised eggs develop into males.
-Generally, however, most animals reproduce sexually.
+Another interesting fact is that fertilised eggs develop into females while unfertilised eggs develop into males.
+Generally however, most animals reproduce sexually.
 As we have seen, this is possible only when there is fusion between the male reproductive cell or sperm and the female reproductive cell or ovum.
-In plants, the process is straightforward.
-It is always the pollen grain that reaches the stigma for fertilisation.
-In animals, the process is not always so straightforward.
-There is a lot of diversity in the way fertilisation takes place.
-We shall study these differences in more detail later on.
-Figure 2 Worker bee Drone Queen bee Can you identify the queen bee, drones and worker bees in this beehive?
+In plants, we have seen that it is always the pollen grain that reaches the stigma and then the ovules inside the ovary for fertilisation.
+But there is a lot of variety in the way fertilisation takes place in animals.
+We shall study these in more detail now.
 UNISEXUAL OR BISEXUAL We had seen that some plants are unisexual while others are bisexual.
 Is this the general case with animals as well?
 (6) Have you ever heard of a bisexual animal?
-Perhaps, you may have seen such an animal without realising that it is bisexual.
+Perhaps you may have seen such an animal without realising that it is bisexual.
 Let's study one such bisexual animal you see fairly often.
-THE EARTHWORM: A BISEXUAL ANIMAL You had studied earthworms in detail in Class 7 but did not pay much attention to the way they reproduce.
-Earthworms have both male as well as female reproductive organs.
-So they produce sperm and ova.
-But an earthworm cannot fertilise its ova with its own sperm.
-The ova can be fertilised only with the sperm of another earthworm while its sperm can fertilise the ova of other earthworms (Figure 3).
-There are many other examples of bisexual animals, such as leeches, hydra, snails etc. FERTILISATION - INSIDE OR OUTSIDE THE BODY?